Ford Capri MK1 1500 (1970)

 by Louis KalendruschatWell-preserved first-generation Capris have become rare today.
 This model, with its striking orange color, has recently undergone extensive investment—the completely rebuilt engine is an absolute highlight.
 Capri fans should snap it up!

-A 1970 Ford Capri MK1 1500 is for sale in orange with brown fabric and faux leather interior.
+A 1970 Ford Capri MK1 1500 is for sale in orange with brown fab

 Highlights